BellowingMeadows/BellowingMeadows/README.md

 * 'Appear' animations are included across all 5 pages to introduce content in a consistent and impactful way.
 * All links and buttons respond when being hovered over or clicked on to produce user feedback
-* Bootsrap transitions on the navigation links were tweaked slighly to produce a slightly more graceful transition when hovered over.
+* Bootsrap transitions on the navigation links were tweaked slightly to produce a more graceful transition when hovered over.

 ## Features